 Speeches, blogs, media coverage

-From July 2013 Mar held the position of Assistant Administrator and Director of the Regional Bureau for Africa, prior to which he was Chief of Staff and Director of UNDP’s Executive Office.
-Until 2009, Mr. Dieye was Deputy Assistant Administrator and Deputy Regional Director of UNDP’s Regional Bureau for Arab States in New York, overseeing UNDP programme portfolios in the Middle East, Northern Africa and the Gulf Countries.
+From 2006 to 2009, he was Deputy Assistant Administrator and Deputy Regional Director, UNDP Regional Bureau for Arab States (RBAS), in New York, overseeing UNDP policy and programme portfolios in Northern Africa, the Middle East and the Gulf Countries.

-Prior to that, he held several senior positions with UNDP’s Regional Bureau for Africa from 1995 to 2003, respectively as Senior Economist, Chief of Staff, Chief Economist and Chief of Policy and Country Director of Programmes and Operations for West Africa.
+Prior to that, he held several senior positions with the UNDP Regional Bureau for Africa (RBA) (1995-2003), as respectively: Senior Economist; Chief of Staff; Chief Economist and Chief of Policy; and Country Director of Programmes and Operations for West Africa, in New York.

 Bureau for Management Services

 Susan McDadeBureau for Management Services